Airblader/flink-web/_posts/2021-09-06-connector-table-sql-api-part2.md

 }
 ```

-Finally, in the `ImapSourceFactory` class, you need to create a `ConfigOption<>` for the hostname, port number, username, and password.
+Finally, in the `ImapTableSourceFactory` class, you need to create a `ConfigOption<>` for the hostname, port number, username, and password.
 Then you need to report them to Flink.
 Host, user, and password are mandatory and can be added to `requiredOptions()`; the port is optional and can be added to `optionalOptions()` instead.

 ```java
 import org.apache.flink.configuration.ConfigOption;